BenjaminHaos/structor-starter/README.md

 ![alt text][step5p4]

-### You Are Ready to Go!
+## You Are Ready to Go!

-Please create an issue if the above does not work for you.
 You should now be able to follow along with the the documentation and get to building some UI!

+*Please create an issue if the above does not work for you.*